mattparker/lamplighthelp/source/4 Searching Lamplight.md

+# 4 Searching Lamplight

-# This section explains the different ways you can navigate around Lamplight, and some of the controls you will see on screen
+This section explains the different ways you can navigate around Lamplight, and some of the controls you will see on screen

 1. Navigating using the Main menu